Dr Thomas John Bacon has exhibited work since 2001.

-Thomas John Bacon is an artist whose work focuses upon the conception of the body, Being and the idea of a multiplicity of Self/s in performance.
-His work can be located within the framework of performance art and philosophical/phenomenological investigations that look to de/construct and challenge perception, alongside the assumed liminal barriers of body-based art.
+Dr Thomas John Bacon, is an artist whose work focuses upon the conception of the body, Being and the idea of a multiplicity of Self/s in performance.
+This work can be located within the framework of performance art and philosophical/phenomenological investigations that look to de/construct and challenge perception, alongside the assumed liminal barriers of body-based art.

-In 2014 The British Library selected this website for their permanent archive.
-In 2016, his company Tempting Failure was invited to become a core member of Live Art UK.
+In 2014 The British Library selected TJB's website for their permanent archive.
+In 2016, Tempting Failure became a core member of Live Art UK.

 - 2003 – BA English and Theatre Studies, 2:1 Hons, London Metropolitan University

 - 2005 – MA Performance, Goldsmiths College, University of London

 - 2007 – PGCE Post Compulsory Education and Training, University of Greenwich

 - 2017 – PhD ‘Experiencing a Multiplicity of Self/s.’
 Performance Art and Phenomenology, University of Bristol.
 Supervised by Dr Paul Clarke.
 Examined by Prof. Simon Jones and Dr Dominic Johnson.